A Prayer of Blessing for Grandparents

 My father’s mother lived too far away to visit regularly.
 When we did spend time at her house, we were expected to be on our best behavior.
 Grandmother wrote beautiful letters for our birthdays.
 Her handwriting was long and elegant; her words filled with praise for each accomplishment.
 “There is no limit to what you can do, what you can be, if you work hard,” she would tell me.

 Grandparents hold a special place in the lives of their grandchildren.
 And, this unique connection allows grandparents the opportunity to impact the lives of their grandchildren in a positive and long-lasting way.
 Deuteronomy 4:9 CSB gives us this command, “Only be on your guard and diligently watch yourselves, so that you don’t forget the things your eyes have seen and so that they don’t slip from your mind as long as you live.
 Teach them to your children and your grandchildren.”
-This year, Grandparents Day falls on September 9.
+This year, Grandparents Day falls on September 12, which also happens to be the National Day of Encouragement - how fitting!
 As this special time approaches, let’s take a moment to consider some “teaching” opportunities to foster that one-of-a-kind bond that only takes place between grandparent and grandchild.

 1. Be yourself.
 There is no boilerplate for grandparenting.
 Just keep it real; do what comes naturally.

 2. Share your hobbies and passions.
 If you’re a gardener, show them how to plant seeds and pull weeds.
 If you’re a knitter, loan them some needles and demonstrate.
 They won’t all be interested, but it can become a wonderful shared activity for those who do.